cjxthecoder/recycleWave/README.md

 Team members: Brandon Tsao, Ali Haryanawalla, Daniel Cheng

-Document last revised: 11/1/2023
+Document last revised: 4/16/2025

 ## Program purpose:
 A game with a character that moves up and down in a wave pattern.
-Your goal is to not to hit the sides, or you lose the game.
-An environmental idea is to have a plastic bottle and a tree or coral, and you try and make the bottle not hit the coral or the fish.
+Your goal is to not hit the sides, or you lose the game.
+The environmental idea is to have a plastic bottle and a tree or coral, while you try to move the bottle into the recycling bin without hitting the coral or the fish.

 ## Target user profile:
 Children or adults of all ages.